Hibiscus Tea Margaritas

 - Pour 1 oz of Rose's lime juice onto a shallow plate.

-- Add about 1 tbsp of salt to another shallow plate.
+- Add about 1 tablespoon of salt to another shallow plate.

 - Dip the rim of two cocktail glasses into the lime juice to wet, and then into the salt to coat the rims.
 Fill glasses with ice.